flarum/docs/user/faq.md

 ### Why haven’t you fixed [insert issue here] yet?

-Here again the answer is “first things first”.
+Here again, the answer is “first things first”.
 If we haven’t fixed an issue (or assigned it a milestone) yet, it’s because we’re working on something else that’s just as important.
 Please be patient; we’ll try to get it done before release.
 Or if you’re in a hurry, feel free to fix it yourself and [contribute to the project](http://flarum.org/docs/contributing)!

 ### Will I be able to migrate my forum to Flarum?